uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 More lessons on Docker can be found in this link: [Introduction to Docker](https://christinalk.github.io/docker-introduction/) and [Docker Documentation](https://docs.docker.com/engine/reference/builder/).

-## Sharing containers using UAB GitLab Container Registry
+## Sharing Containers Using UAB GitLab Container Registry

 If you prefer to share your container with a particular team/group, then the UAB GitLab container registry is the best and most secure option.